bwinston35/bootstrap-website/pages/example.md

 ---
-title: Example Page
+title: Past Projects
-nav: Example
+nav: Past Projects
 nav_order: 1
 ---

-Write pages in Markdown.
+Prior to my work in the library, I led and collaborated on a number of digital and public humanities projects.

-## Heading Two
+## Dartmouth Digital History Initiative

 Any text with no empty lines between will become a paragraph.
 Leave an blank line between headings and paragraphs.